• Skip to primary navigation

 • Recipe

-To make chana dal masala, you will need the ingredients shown below:
+For this chana dal recipe, you will need the ingredients shown below:

-1. Chana dal: It's the split and skinned form of Bengal gram which you can easily find in any Indian grocery store.
+1. Chana dal: Chana dal is the split and skinned form of Bengal gram, also known as black chickpeas.
+These split lentils are easy to find in Indian grocery stores and many Asian stores.

-3. Red chili powder: I have used Kashmiri red chili powder as it's not very hot and gives a bright red color to the dish.
-Feel free to use any variety depending upon your heat tolerance.
+7. Red chili powder: I prefer Kashmiri red chili powder because it adds a beautiful color without making the dish overly spicy.
+Feel free to use any variety depending on your preferred spice level.

 Chana dal and arhar dal labeled and kept side by side on a white plate.